 Louise Farrenc was an extraordinary nineteenth-century pianist who served for more than three decades as a professor of piano at the Paris Conservatory.
 She composed not only a large number of piano and chamber works, but also three exceptionally well crafted Romantic symphonies.
 Farrenc’s hitherto forgotten compositions have been resurrected in recent years and show clearly that she deserves a prominent role in music history.
-The programme ends on a Spanish note, with Chabrier’s orchestral rhapsody España, with its lively Spanish dances with memorable dramatic gestures.
+The programme starts on a Spanish note, with Chabrier’s orchestral rhapsody España, with its lively Spanish dances with memorable dramatic gestures.

 Pre-concert presentation in Hörpuhornið » 16 May 18:00

-Johannes Brahms Concerto for Violin and Cello
+Johannes Brahms: Concerto for Violin and Cello

-Louise Farrenc Symphony no. 3
+Louise Farrenc: Symphony no. 3